 Parenting variables consisting of the intensity of the mother's meeting with the child, the length of time to meet, activities carried out, communication, and menu determinants, are then scored.
-So that it can be known in general the parenting patterns that have been carried out by mothers of kindergarten children most of the kindergarten children's development was appropriate, as many as 53 children (91.4%).
-There were 4 children (6.9%) who had questionable development and 1 child (1.7%) who had possible deviations in their development.
+So that it can be known in general the parenting patterns that have been carried out by mothers of kindergarten children to their children are included in the good, moderate, or less category.
+The distribution of parenting patterns by working mothers of An Nuur Lubuk Alung kindergarten children shows that most of the parenting patterns of working mothers are moderate, as many as 33 respondents (56.9%).